UBC-MDS/netflixpy_dashboard/docs/reflection-milestone4.md

 ### Differences between DashR and DashPy

 There are several differences between the DashR and DashPy implementation that we are hoping to address in the future additions.
-First, the DashR world map does not include the rating and genre widgets.
-Second, there is no word cloud of the content titles in the DashR, and third the theme is slightly different than DashPy.
+First, there is no word cloud of the content titles in the DashR, and second the theme is slightly different than DashPy.

 ### Limitations and Future Additions